 Onion

-Jalapeno- When dreaming up this recipe I wanted to add a little heat without a ton of chili powder or cayenne and jalapeno fits the bill.
-Seed & dice, use one or two depending on how much heat you like.
+Jalapeno- Seed & dice, use one or two depending on how much heat you like.

 Ranch Mix- I love my comfort food, but I try to make them healthier when I can.
 I know that DIY is not always realistic for every one, every day.
-You can use my DIY Ranch Mix for this or 3 packets of the pre-made stuff.
-Either one is amazing, See below for how to make DIY Ranch Mix!
+You can use my DIY Ranch Mix for this or 2 packets of the pre-made stuff.
+See my recipe for how to make it here.

-Pepperoncini- These mild chilies come from Italy and are often sold pickled in vinegar or brine.
-Pepperoncini’s are known for their mild, sweet, and slightly tangy flavor with just a hint of heat, They are a must in any Mississippi Pot Roast and it is no different with my chili.
+Pepperoncini- Pepperoncini’s have a mild, sweet, and slightly tangy flavor with just a hint of heat, They are a must in any Mississippi Pot Roast and it is no different with my chili.

-Cannellini Beans- You will need 4-15 oz cans.
+Cannellini or Pinto Beans- You will need 4-15 oz cans or approximately 4 cups of cooked, drained, fresh beans.

 Oil & Butter